 TDM provides a proven, robust access method for telecommunications services but comes with the limitation that bandwidth allocation is statically defined.
-The architecture of the Qwest network allows for a more flexible, next generation approach.
+The architecture of the Qwest network allows for a more flexible, next-generation approach.

 Any dedicated circuit, even if it is multiplexed out of a higher order circuit, can provide access to many Qwest services, each with QoS mechanisms to enable different applications to use the same access circuit.
-Dedicated access from an Agency location can terminate in the Qwest ATM/FR edge devices allowing applications such as voice and video to use QoS, ensuring proper application performance.
+Dedicated access from an Agency location can terminate in the Qwest ATM/FR allowing applications such as voice, video and to utilize QoS to ensure proper application performance.

-In addition, Qwest has introduced a significant new capability, enabling access to the hundreds of regional ATM and FR networks provided by Qwest and other ILECs and Competitive Local Exchange Carriers (CLECs).
-Each of these networks is interconnected to the Qwest integrated ATM/FR network.
+In addition, Qwest has introduced a significant new capability, enabling access to the hundreds of regional ATM and FR networks provided by Qwest, our Networx Each of these networks is interconnected to the Qwest-integrated ATM/FR network.

-These interconnections enable Agencies to use Layer 2 private access methods to all of Qwest's data services.
+These interconnections enable Agencies to use Layer

+2, private access methods to all of Qwest's data services.
 This significantly reduces Agency costs and improves the performance of Agency applications.

-Access to regional Layer 2 networks allows a new scope of capabilities for Agencies and facilitates a key objective of the Federal Enterprise Architecture.
+Access to regional Layer 2 networks allows a new scope of capabilities for Agencies and facilitates a key objective of the Federal Enterprise Architecture as stated in Section 6, Technical Reference Model, of the FEA Consolidated Reference Model Document dated May 2005.
 For example, by using Qwest, Agencies can:

-The Qwest IP/MPLS network architecture enables interoperability among different Agency locations, regardless of the mix of access types used
+The Qwest IP/MPLS network architecture enables interoperability among different Agency locations-regardless of the mix of access types used

-For international access, Qwest uses a combination of owned facilities and teaming carriers.
-Qwest's ATM and FR services extend to Points of Presence (POPs) Existing supplier relationships allow Qwest to extend ATM and FR access to the major U.S. Territories and nondomestic locations using standard Network to Network Interfaces (NNIs).
-These relationships allow Qwest to offer Agencies the highest value service though reduced provisioning intervals, faster local response to service troubles and best access cost.
-All suppliers interconnect with Qwest at multiple POPs allowing Qwest to take end-to-end responsibility for the capacity planning, provisioning, network monitoring, and trouble management.
+For international access, Qwest uses a combination of owned facilities and partner carriers.
+Qwest's ATM and FR networks extend to POPs in

+Existing partner relationships allow Qwest to extend ATM and FR access to the major U.S. territories and non-domestic locations.
+These relationships allow Qwest to offer Agencies the highest value service through reduced provisioning intervals, faster local response to service troubles, and best access cost.
+All partners connect to the Qwest Integrated ATM/FR network at multiple POPs, allowing Qwest to take end-to-end responsibility for the capacity planning, provisioning, network monitoring, and trouble management.

-The Qwest ATM/FR service provides multiple QoS classes to support Agency voice, video, and data applications with different performance requirements.
+The Qwest ATM/FR network provides multiple QoS classes to support Agency voice, video, and data applications with different performance requirements.
 We support four ATM and three FR QoS classes.
 Agencies can use the QoS classes to separate traffic and ensure application performance.
 Qwest will provide the pre-sales engineering support to understand Agency application needs and design solutions to meet performance requirements.

-Our ATM/FR service has no performance-limiting gateways between these two services.
-Using Frame Relay Forum FRF.8 service interworking, any ATM location can communicate with any FR location with QoS maintained end-to-end.
+Our ATM/FR network has no performance-limiting gateways between these two services.
+Using Frame Relay Forum FRF.8 service internetworking, any ATM location can communicate with any FR location with QoS maintained end-to-end.